ijonas/siwa/feeds/csgo/readme.md

 docker-compose up siwa
 ```

-The index will appear as a data point hereL
+The index will appear as a data point here:
 ```
 http://127.0.0.1:81/datafeed/csgo_index
 ```